 5. JJS Travel Agency, by Samantha Shellenberger, Joely Reyna and Joel Buskirk

 This WebQuest will help students learn about the seven natural wonders of theworld.
-The concluding activity will be to create a promotional video, which includes information found in the research as well as pictures.
+The concluding activity has students create a promotional video about the researched sites.
 Each group will present their promotional video to the entire class.
 This activity can be integrated in the fields of writing, speaking, reading, social studies, geography, and technology.

 6. Just Keep Swimming, by Rokaya Layoun, Kimberly Beers, Alicia Watson